0000magda0000/comeintomyhouse/README.md

 # comeintomyhouse
+getting used to the rails framework <br>
-playing with css (.svg path drawing, grids, etc.)
+and playing with css (.svg paths, grids)
 ![image of first site of the website](app/assets/images/comeintomyhouse.png)